Do You Have Information on Federal Tax Evasion or IRS Underpayments of $1 Million or more by a Business?

 Companies that underpay or avoid paying federal taxes cost the U.S. taxpayers billions each year.
 If you select have inside (non-public) information on the intentional or unintentional underpayment of taxes, you have an opportunity to recover these unpaid tax dollars for the taxpayers and can be eligible to collect a significant cash reward for uncovering the fraud.

 In 2013, the IRS paid a collective $53 million in whistleblower awards out of a $367 million tax dollar recovery as a result of tips provided.
 The first major IRS whistleblower award was for $104 million, paid in 2012 to a banker who uncovered information on Swiss banks helping Americans evade taxes.
+Since then, the amount of tips have been steadily pouring in.

 If you know of a company committing tax fraud, you may be eligible for the IRS whistleblower program’s cash award.
 Contact MahanyLaw Whistleblower Tax Team for a no-fee, absolutely confidential, consultation: 202.800.9791 or Report Online